2kool2/crop-copy-slide-restore/readme.md

 #Crop copy then restore on-click

-Responsively crop your content copy down to a user-defined number of lines, all in an accessible manner.
+Responsively crop your content copy down to a user-defined number of lines.

 Click to fully restore the content via a sliding drop-down animation.

+All in an accessible manner.

 <br>